LuffyGintoky/Neuromorphic-AI-Speech-Recognition-Model/README.md

 ## Resources

-For more information on this work, please refer to the thesis PDF included in the repository: [Spin Torque Nano-Oscillator as Nanoelectronic Component for Artificial Intelligence Hardware](Tesis%20Corregida%20(1).pdf)&#8203;:contentReference[oaicite:0]{index=0}.
+For more information on this work, please refer to the thesis PDF included in the repository: (tesis.pdf).

 ---